 Russell Hobbs offers a three-year warranty.
 This is great for everyone and a clear demonstration that they build their kitchen appliances to last.

 If you want a cheap blender and don’t need a cupboard full of accessories, choose the budget Russell Hobbs 22241.

-This budget hand blender from Bosch does everything the cheaper recommendation does and more.
-While you can’t measure or make meaningful conclusions based on a blenders power rating alone, owners claim that this model from Bosch has more than enough oomph, to get the job done.
+This budget best buy hand blender from Kenwood does everything our cheaper recommendation does and more.
+While you can’t measure or make meaningful conclusions based on a blenders power rating alone, owners claim that this model from Kenwood has more than enough oomph, to get the job done.

 All hand blenders are best rinsed straight after use and this model is no different.
-However, after a quick rinse, you can pop the detachable leg in the dishwasher and be certain that the tiny blade is super clean next time you need it.
+However, after a quick rinse, you can pop the detachable leg in the dishwasher and be certain that the stainless steel tri-blade is super clean next time you need it.

 How to stop a hand blender splashing

-At around £20, this hand blender doesn’t come with a whisk or vegetable chopper but is great for soups, sauces & smoothies.
+At less than £30, this hand blender doesn’t come with a whisk or vegetable chopper but is great for soups, sauces & smoothies.
 The detachable leg will go in the dishwasher, the power cord is a decent length.
-Plus, it’s super light.
-The Bosch MSM6B150 is a great budget hand blender.
+Plus, it’s light.
+The Kenwood HDP100WG is a powerful & affordable best buy hand blender.

 The Bosch CleverMixx is a big step up on cheaper models.
 Hand blenders are super versatile and can be used in lots of different ways – including, puréeing soups etc., directly on the hob.
 It’s quick, easy and effective.
 Plus, a hand or stick blender means less washing up.